-The Someshwara Temple Mangalore is located at a distance of 13km from Mangalore that is situated beside the Someshwara village.
-This temple is one of the Dwadasha Kshetra of our country.
+The Someshwara Temple Mangalore is located at a distance of 13km from Mangalore and is situated beside the Someshwara village.
+This temple is one of the Dwadasha Kshetras of our country.
 And it is because of this temple that the place is called Someshwara.
-This temple is unique in its own way and is visited my thousands every year from all over India.
+This temple is unique in its own way and is visited by thousands every year from all over India.

 History of Someshwara Temple Mangalore

 The temple has mythical history that speaks of legendary time’s right from Trethayuga of Ramayana times.
 The temple was built as is believed by King Kharasura who worshipped Lord Somanatha.
 He was a relative of Ravaana.
 People also say that the temple was visited by Pandavas who worshipped the Lord.

 But historically speaking it was built by Kings of Alupa Dynasty in 10th century A.D.
 The temple was under the Administrative rule of Kadambas of Banavasi, and Choula Kings of Ullala of 12th Centrury A.D.
 The two inscriptions found in the temple says that it was renovated in 15th Century A.D. at the time of Vijayanagara King Immadi Devaraya by Rajaguru Sree Kriyashaktri Devavodeya.

 - A lake near Somanatha temple exists that is called as “Gadha Teertha” and said to have been built by Bhimasena.

 - Two famous stone inscriptions are found on the temple walls.
 One is at the western side Gopura (tower) of the temple another is inscribed on a small stone pillar near Pakashala.

 - The first inscription numbered 467 has got 25 lines and said to be written on Monday the Chandrasuddha Padya of Dondhibi Samvatsara i.e., on April 1, 1443 AD.

 - The second stone inscription numbered 468 bears only two links the rest of which is completely perished.
 The two links read as: